Austin Wrongful Death Lawyer

 1. Contact an Attorney

-Finding an experienced wrongful death lawyer can make the process much less stressful and costly.
+First, finding an experienced Austin wrongful death lawyer can make the process much less stressful and costly.
 If your loved one has been involved in an accidental death, you should contact a lawyer before proceeding.
 Your lawyer will review all the information pertaining to your claim.
-This may include interviewing you about the accident and getting medical bills.
-If your attorney determines that you have a claim, they will file your claim.
+This may include interviewing you about the accident and gathering medical bills and other information necessary to support your claim.
+If your attorney determines that you have a claim, they will continue to work with you on your case so that it can be resolved and you can get your life back on track.

-The attorneys, any involved insurance companies, and claims adjusters will investigate the claim and evaluate the damage.
+Next, the attorneys, any involved insurance companies, and claims adjusters will investigate the claim and evaluate the damage.
 They may consider how the death occurred, where it occurred, whether it was preventable, and any medical costs incurred as a result of the accident.
+An experienced Austin wrongful death lawyer can help you navigate this process and clear up any aspects of the investigation phase that you do not understand.

 3. Case Settlement